regisb/pyconpk2024/README.md

 # Programming: the good parts

 This repo contains [the slides](https://raw.githubusercontent.com/regisb/pyconpk2024/main/slides.pdf) and code from my talk at [Pycon.pk](https://pycon.pk/) 2024.
+The video is [here](https://www.youtube.com/watch?v=-9syPIrrIuY).

 ## Running the code